Tips for Teaching Kids About Herbs

 Herb Facts & Lore Pinterest

 Let them take the lead- It can be easy for us to jump in and take the reins.
 Let your kids take the lead.
 If they want to go out every Saturday to look at local herbs but don’t want to blend, great.
-If they’re fascinated by dandelions and what to spend weeks making all things dandelion- let them clear the yard (make sure to harvest plants that have not been sprayed with chemicals or peed on by dogs)!
+If they’re fascinated by dandelions and want to spend weeks making all things dandelion- let them clear the yard (make sure to harvest plants that have not been sprayed with chemicals or peed on by dogs)!
 Who knows?
 Your child may even develop a passion for making herbal bath soaks and create their own small business.
 When we let our children take the lead, amazing things can happen.